Get

 Summary

-The British Shorthair cat has average intelligence compared to other breeds.
-However, they have excellent problem-solving abilities and usually make short work of cat puzzles and other activities that test the mind.
-Their strong desire to please also makes them easier to train than many other breeds, and owners can even teach them how to walk on a leash or use the toilet.
+The British Shorthair cat is a calm, affectionate cat breed with moderate intelligence.
+They have good problem-solving abilities and usually make short work of cat puzzles and other activities that test the mind.
+They can be trained, and owners can even teach them how to walk on a leash.
 Their calm and friendly disposition toward other animals and people also helps them seem wiser and smarter than other cats.

 Featured Image Credit: OksanaSusoeva, Shutterstock